 How the Group Think Predictions Work

 Back to the predictions.
-Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of 1,241 participants are accumulated.
-In addition to showing how many picks the top runners received for each place, we ranked the runners by MVP-style voting (i.e., 8 points for first, 7 points for second, and so on).
-Both the men’s and women’s tables show all WS 100 runners who accumulated 75 or more points.
+Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of 790 participants are accumulated.
+In addition to showing how many picks the top runners received for each place, we ranked the runners by MVP-style voting (i.e., eight points for first, seven points for second, and so on).
+Both the men’s and women’s tables show all Western States runners who accumulated more than 25 points.
 Read on to see how the masses predicted the outcome for the Big Dance this weekend as well as some iRunFar analysis of those predictions and commentary on the race.

 The Just Rewards

 Thanks again to all who participated in the contest!
-After this weekend, four winners will be crowned and receive prize packs courtesy of Drymax, Hoka One One, Buff, and Squirrel’s Nut Butter with the grand-prize winner also getting a sweet print from Maggie Tides.
+After this weekend, four winners will be crowned and receive prize packs courtesy of HOKA, Buff, Squirrel’s Nut Butter, and Drymax, with the grand-prize winner also getting a sweet print from Maggie Tides.
 Remember to follow us on Twitter to receive updates on the leaders throughout the day (and night) to see how your picks are performing.

 Interesting Women’s Field Notes